 Is it possible to build tech to track reputation for a digital identity across services without having it gamed or turned into a social credit system of institutionalized cancel culture?

 The topic of reputation came to mind was promoted by this tweet.
 Saifedean Ammous (The Bitcoin Standard) had this idea for how Twitter could be improved.
 It is about reputation.
 To determine whether someone should be distrusted, a person can look to their own social network to see how often the counterparty is distrusted.
 Apply the Web of Trust pattern toward distrust.
-The same system for tracking certification (a form of trust) can be leveraged to track distrust also, and this would be a very valuable service for reputation tracking and analysis.
+The same system for tracking certification (a form of trust) can be leveraged to track distrust also.
+This would be a very valuable service for reputation tracking and analysis.

 Reputation may not be an absolute measure.
 Saifedean’s observation suggests to me that it should work more like Web of Trust, except in the case of blocking it would be a measure of distrust.
 Each block is an attestation of distrust of the blocked user.
 The users who Saifedean follows form his web of trust.
 To some lesser degree the connections to others through his follow list deserve some trust as a transitive relationship.
 Those blocked by these trusted users can each be assigned a distrust score based on the attestations from Saifedean’s web of trust.